We’re going to learn how to make a notepad!

 Everyone needs a “To Do Note pad”.
 Using my word program, I created a simple header.
 (If I already knew who my son’s teachers were, I’d use their name as the header.
 Another great idea for elementary is to scan a drawing from your child and use that as the design).
 To Do……….or not to do.
 I thought that was a catchy header.

-I applied craft glue with a brush at first and it worked pretty good.
+- I applied craft glue with a brush at first and it worked pretty well.

 Now you know how to make custom note pads!